fenago/tableau-intermediate/lab-guides/md/Lab_12.md

 Technical requirements
 -----------------------------------------

-To follow the recipes from this chapter, you\'ll need to have Tableau 2019.1 installed.
+To follow the recipes from this lab, you\'ll need to have Tableau 2019.1 installed.
 You will also need to have R installed, as well as the `Rserve` library.
 To install the `Rserve` library, open a new R script by navigating to **`File `**\| **`New script`**: